harryross263/comp421/week2/README.md

    * in what sense does it make sense? log of likelihood under a Gaussian noise model....
    * EX: use the i.i.d. assumption and a Gaussian model to show the log likelihood == sum of squared errors !

-(suggest we leave the topic of regularisation - penalising "complexity", e.g. "weight decay" - to the next week).
+(we leave the topic of regularisation - penalising "complexity", e.g. "weight decay" - to the next week).

 # A cost function for classification tasks: "Cross-entropy"
  * likelihood of getting data correct, under a model generating a Categorical distribution
  * for just 2 classes: log likelihood under the categorical distribution --> "cross entropy".

-< Exercise What is the learning rule that results for sigmoids (and softmax more generally) >
+< Possible exercise: What is the learning rule that results for sigmoids (and softmax more generally) >

+***
+# Third lecture
+no such thing - Marcus was away so no lecture.